“How do I get a college coach to notice my son?”

 What matters is you match your son with the right motivation methods that are best for him to succeed.

-There are coaches who attempt to motivate with a carrot and there are coaches who attempt to motivate with a stick.
+Some coaches attempt to motivate with a carrot, and some coaches attempt to motivate with a stick.

 Determine which motivation method will develop your son the best.